Leadership & Management

 CA BEc (Accg) AIMM Dip School Complicance

 Paul Ryan was appointed in 2010, having spent the previous six years as the CFO for the National Council of Churches in Australia.
-His has vast experience as a Head of Finance in the professional, corporate accounting and the not-for-profit sectors.
+He has vast experience as a Head of Finance in the professional, corporate accounting and the not-for-profit sectors.
 Paul is a member of the Institute of Chartered Accountants in Australia and the Australian Institute of Management.

 Ms Nikki Williams (Director of Enrolments & Communications)